 The Spelling, Grammar, and Overall Language Seem “Off”

-While spammers are improving on this key point, the message still is not grammatically perfect.
+While spammers are improving on this crucial point, the message still is not grammatically perfect.
 If you notice the message looks like a spammer used an online translation service or is full of spell and grammatical errors, then it is a dead giveaway that it is spam.

 The Content is Too Good to Be True or Bizarre